 6 in bookkeeping and administration?
 How much supervision would he/she need?
 Is a bookkeeper with a mark 6 from e.g. the UK a better bookkeeper than a person with a mark 2 from Germany?
 Both are trained in different education systems, have had different priorities and are tested and certified upon different rules and approaches.
 This is the challenge of comparing apples with oranges.
 Of course to solve this problem mostly larger companies are applying the tool of an assessment centre where they are simply testing the potential applicants and their competences against the challenges of their company and the future work tasks in the job.
-However, especially for smaller companies (SMEs) it is nearly impossible plan and to organise such assessment centres out of time and cost reasons.
+However, especially for smaller companies (SMEs) it is nearly impossible to plan and organise such assessment centres out of time and cost reasons.
 THE ONLY SOLUTION TO COMPARE THE INCOMPARABLE IS TO DEFINE A MUTUALLY AGREED EXTERNAL REFERENCE POINT.
-You would probably need different and easy instruments to allow the comparison between apples and oranges.
+You would probably need different and easy instruments to allow the comparison between "apples and oranges".
 The only solution to compare the incomparable is to define a mutually agreed external reference point.
 If we know what a mark 6 in one country says in a scale of e.g. 1-10 (1 being bad and 10 being good) and what a mark 2 in another country says on the same external reference scale - voilà, here we are with the comparison.
 For the past 15 years, the European Union and its member states have been working on the development of such mutually agreed reference scales for competences, qualifications and also the estimation of degree of independent work ability.
-You are now in the lucky position to freely use and benefit from these 4 European transparency instruments to solve your challenges of finding the best applicant for what job, placement, apprenticeship, internship etc. you are offering.
-For your daily work as WBL responsible person or HR staff in your company we have defined four crucial questions / challenges where transparency tools are ready to use and help (see on the next page).
-By applying these instruments (EQF, ECVET, CEFR and Europass) you have four powerful instruments that allow you to compare "apples to oranges".
+You are now in the lucky position to freely use and benefit from 4 European transparency instruments to solve your challenges of finding the best applicant for the job, placement, apprenticeship, internship etc. you are offering.
+For your daily work as WBL responsible person or HR staff in your company we have defined four crucial questions / challenges where transparency tools are ready to use and help.
+By applying these instruments (EQF/European Qualification Framework, ECVET/European Credit system for Vocational Education and Training, CEFR/Common European Framework of References for Languages and Europass) you have four powerful instruments that allow you to compare "apples to oranges".
 There are many advantages connected to these tools e.g. they are free to use, they are well tested and developed including all materials needed and they are the same in all European countries.

-SUCCESSFUL AND TRANSPARENT VALIDATION OF QUALIFICATIONS IS KEY TO MANAGING EMPLOYEES AUTHOR: GEORG MÜLLNER, VEREIN AUXILIUM, AT
+SUCCESSFUL AND TRANSPARENT VALIDATION OF QUALIFICATIONS IS KEY TO MANAGING EMPLOYEES AUTHOR: GEORG MÜLLNER, VEREIN AUXILIUM, AT MORE INFORMATION HERE AND AT WBLACCELERATOR.EU/ MENTOR-TRAINING